John Judis: Career

 In 1988, Judis published a biography, William F. Buckley: Patron Saint of the Conservatives; in 1992, Grand Illusion: Critics and Champions of the American Century; and in 2000, The Paradox of American Democracy.
 In 2002, he published The Emerging Democratic Majority (co-written with political scientist Ruy Teixeira), a book arguing that Democrats would retake control of American politics by the end of the decade, thanks in part to growing support from minorities, women, and well-educated professionals.
 Its title was a deliberate echo of Kevin Phillips' 1969 classic, The Emerging Republican Majority.
 The book was named one of the year's best by The Economist.

-Later in 2015, in an essay The Emerging Republican Advantage, he recanted his view and argued that the long term Democratic majority had given way to an "unstable equilibrium" between the parties.
-He wrote that the long term Democratic Majority was gone as Hispanics and Asians were considerably less Democratic than he assumed and that white working class voters were abandoning the Democratic party.
+In 2015, in an essay The Emerging Republican Advantage, he recanted his view and argued that the long term Democratic majority had given way to an "unstable equilibrium" between the parties.
+He wrote that the long term Democratic Majority was gone, as Hispanics and Asians were considerably less Democratic than he assumed and that white working class voters were abandoning the Democratic party.

 In 2004, Judis published The Folly of Empire: What George W. Bush could learn from Theodore Roosevelt and Woodrow Wilson, an attempt to put the American invasion of Iraq in historical context.
 In 2014, he authored the book Genesis: Truman, American Jews, and the Origins of the Arab/Israeli Conflict in which he discussed the connection between the Israel lobby in the United States and the origin of the modern state of Israel.

 In 2016, he published The Populist Explosion: How the Great Recession Transformed American and European Politics.
 This book, which was widely reviewed, analyzed, among other things, the remarkable success of Bernie Sanders and Donald Trump.
 In 2018, he published The Nationalist Revival: Trade, Immigration, and the Revolt against Globalization, which attempted to explain the rise of nationalist parties and candidates, including Trump.
 In September 2020, Judis published The Socialist Awakening.
-The next year, he published "The Politics of Our Time: Populism, Nationalism, Socialism," in 2023, he published with Ruy Teixeira, "Where have all the Democrats Gone?"
+In 2021, he published "The Politics of Our Time: Populism, Nationalism, Socialism," in 2023, he published with Ruy Teixeira, "Where have all the Democrats Gone?"